 An important element of this appraisal is the assessment of existing conservation area boundaries.
-Examination of the Newlands Conservation Area boundary has shown that it requires amendment.

-Conservation Area Boundary

-The north boundary is formed by a combination of green corridors.
+Examination of the Newlands Conservation Area boundary has shown that it should not be amended.
+Conservation Area Boundary The north boundary is formed by a combination of green corridors.
 The railway embankment provides a green backdrop to the north-east of the Conservation Area, with the White Cart River further enhancing the north-west corner.
 The large linked open space formed by bowling greens, the allotments and the school playing fields to the east provide a very clear division between Newlands and the former council housing to the east.
-The west boundary is Kilmarnock Road, where there is a separation and change of character to the smaller house types and more compact layout.
+The west boundary is Kilmarnock Road, where there is a separation and change of the character to the smaller house types and more compact layout.
 Only to the south is the boundary less well defined where the more modern houses south of Merrylee Road integrate into the continuing residential area of Merrylee and Giffnock.

-Appraisal Assessment

-An important element of this appraisal is the assessment of existing conservation area boundaries.
-Examination of the Newlands Conservation Area boundary has shown that on the whole it is clearly and logically defined except at two locations.
+Appraisal Assessment An important element of this appraisal is the assessment of existing conservation area boundaries.
+Examination of and consultation on potential boundary amendments has shown that it should not be amended other than to adjust for minor inaccuracies.